Opentrons/opentrons/api/docs/v2/pipettes/loading.rst

     )

 .. note::
-    LPV requires fresh, dry pipette tips.
-Protocols using LPV must discard used tips after an aspirate/dispense cycle and pick up new tips before the next cycle.
-The API will raise an error if LPV is active and your protocol attempts to reuse a pipette tip.
+    Accurate liquid detection requires fresh, dry pipette tips.
+Protocols using this feature must discard used tips after an aspirate/dispense cycle and pick up new tips before the next cycle.
+The API will raise an error if liquid detection is active and your protocol attempts to reuse a pipette tip or if the robot thinks the tip is wet.

 Let's take a look at how all this works.
 First, tell the robot to pick up a new, clean tip::